josesoal/react-ecommerce/README.md

 # Ecommerce Website (Frontend in React)

-This is the source code of Ecommerce Website implemented in React.
+This is the source code of Ecommerce Website Frontend implemented in React.

->The source code of the **backend** can be seeen at https://github.com/josesoal/django-ecommerce
+>The source code of the **backend** can be seen at https://github.com/josesoal/django-ecommerce

 ## Features: